-Electric power equipment is used to get electric power from power-station generators, from transformers, or converters in converter substations, and to appropriate it among different buyers.
+Electric power equipment is used to get electric power from power-station generators, transformers, or converters in converter substations, and to appropriate it among different buyers.

 Power distribution systems contain the following equipment, including electric switches, detaching switches, flow and voltage transformers, estimating instruments, transports, dischargers, and electric reactors.
 To permit the upkeep of the distribution equipment of the electric-power network without the interference of administration, the transport framework is separated into various components.
 This article looks at what comprises an electrical distribution equipment.